hackrack/javascript/week_1/d4/problems/problem_set.md

 ### Array Muscle Memory

-Practice typing the syntax for iterating through arrays.
-Type each snippet 5 times each.
+Practice typing the syntax for iterating through arrays. **Type each snippet 5 times each.**
 Focus on proper style and indentation.
-Be sure to test your code after each time you type it.
+Be sure to test your code by running it after each repetition.
+You'll be surprised and also annoyed at what details you missed!
+Learn from those typos.

 ```js
 function printForwards(arr) {